Hamas official says Qatar enables fuel-to-cash scheme for Gaza civil servants - NewsBreak

 Hamas official says Qatar enables fuel-to-cash scheme for Gaza civil servants

 Qatar announced on Nov.
-17 that it had signed agreements with Egypt to supply fuel and building materials to Gaza.
-Qatari authorities did not respond to a request for comment on Monday about the fuel being used to pay Gaza civil servants.
+17 that it had signed agreements with Egypt to supply fuel and building materials here to Gaza.
+Qatari authorities did not immediately provide comment when asked on Monday about the fuel being used to pay Gaza civil servants.

-A source familiar with the talks said Qatar and Hamas had not yet finalised an agreement over the initiative, which would see Hamas sell the fuel to Gaza petrol stations and use the proceeds to pay civil servants, including doctors and teachers.

-Qatar and Hamas are still in discussions over checks Doha requires to ensure the proceeds of the fuel sold reach the civil servants it is intended for, the source added.

-The initiative would help bypass Israeli curbs on Qatari aid to the enclave put in place before a war between Israel and Hamas in May.
+The initiative, in which Hamas would sell the fuel to Gaza petrol stations and use the proceeds to support its budget, would help bypass Israeli curbs on Qatari aid to the enclave put in place before a war between Israel and Hamas in May.

 Israel used to permit the Gulf state to send millions of dollars into Gaza through Israeli border crossings to support Hamas’ cash-strapped government.
 But Israeli authorities halted such Qatari aid in May, demanding more checks on how the money is used.